h2non/node-imaginary/README.md

   width [options] [imageUrl]     Resize any image to a given width in pixels height [options] [imageUrl]    Resize the image to the given height in pixels resizei [options] [imageUrl]   The image will be resized to fit the given resolution box (but not cropped).
-White will be added for the padding, if needed resizenp [options] [imageUrl]  The image will be resized to fit the given resolution box (but not cropped).
-No padding will be added here cdn [options] [imageUrl]       Cache any image in our worldwide CDN, without any modification of the image
+White will be added for the padding, if needed

 Options: